AbuseIO/abuseio-docs/docs/installation.md

 config `/opt/abuseio/config/app.php` as well.

 Creating a copy in the $ENV folder with the example above allows you to override the defaults specified in the original file.
 Only the variables in your override config which you modify will actually be used.
 If the default config contains an option called 'bla', and you remove it from your override config, then the default option will be used.
 So, you are not required to copy the entire file, but you can just copy the elements needed into a new file.
 Using a full copy can help simplify your configuration.

+## Below Configurations require more Documentation as they require some PHP knowledge for configuring them.

 ## Collector configuration